 Where is Oxford Located?

 Oxford is a city located in Oxfordshire, England.
 It’s 56 miles (or 90 kilometers) from London and 64 miles (or 103 kilometers) from Birmingham.
-Many people visit Oxford every day, arriving by train, bus or coach, car, and bicycle.
+Many people visit Oxford every day, arriving by train, bus or coach, car, bicycle… and even boat!
+The best news is: All of these options are easily available, so you can pick the one that best fits your preferences.

 How Can You Get to Oxford?